glastones/Attenuator/README.md

 # Attenuator
-A simple Calculator for Attenuation.
+A simple RF Calculator for Attenuation.
 Nothing special.